Skip to main content

 tip

-Dialog for tagging multiple files
+Tagging multiple files

-The options you have here are:
+The options in the dialog are:

 Tagging with many tags at once.

-Dropping tag in the file properties area
+Dropping tags in the properties area

-Tagging with drag and drop
+Tagging with Drag and Drop